EQAR/deqar-docs/docs/architecture_data_model.md

     REPORT }o--o{ "AGENCY" : "contributed"
     REPORT ||--|{ "REPORT FILE" : has
     REPORT }o--|{ PROVIDER : "focuses on"
-    REPORT ||--o{ PROGRAMME : "may focus on"
+    REPORT }o--o{ PROVIDER : "may name as platform" REPORT ||--o{ PROGRAMME : "may focus on"
 ```